College Application Tips

 Tips for Completing a College Application

-- The procedures for applying for admission vary from one college to another, but the first step is to get an application form and instructions from the college or your counselor.
-Specialized programs fill quickly at some universities.
-(For example- engineering at Purdue) Be aware there are early application deadlines for these programs.
-It may also be necessary to apply early for housing.
+- The procedures for applying for admission vary from one college to another, but the first step is to visit the admissions website at your college(s) of choice, contact an admissions representative, and talk to your college counselor.
+Be aware there are early application deadlines for many institutions.

 - Procedures for applying for financial aid vary from one college to another, so check with your counselor.
 In all cases, to be considered for aid, you must apply for it!

 - Counselors can be most helpful to you if you make an effort to keep them informed of your interests, needs, and plans.
 Whenever you have questions, ask.

 - Remember to use the Trinity High School Code (CEEB)- 181-540.